New York Times is out with a story that Trump is going to moderate a Republican presidential debate in Des Moines, Iowa in January.

 Who draws that response?

-Jay in uh in uh so-so Mississippi.
+Jay in So-So, Mississippi.

-Well, it's kind of like show low Arizona.
+Well, it's kind of like Show Low, Arizona.

 Great to have you on the program.